A3Antistasi/A3-Antistasi/README.md

 - Persistent Stat Save System: You won't lose game or server progress upon a game update.
 - Enhanced AI Squadmate control.
 - AI friendlies and enemy can drag/carry and heal injured soldiers, not working with ACE3 mod.
-- AI Garrisons that use static weapon you add .
+- AI Garrisons that use static weapon you add.
 - Forests get destroyed as long as the war evolves.
 - Up to 3 Headless Client supported.
-- Integrated Mods: [TFAR](https://steamcommunity.com/sharedfiles/filedetails/?id=620019431), [ACRE](https://steamcommunity.com/sharedfiles/filedetails/?id=751965892&searchtext=acre), [RHS: AFRF, USAF and GREF](https://steamcommunity.com/workshop/filedetails/?id=843770737), [FFAA](https://steamcommunity.com/sharedfiles/filedetails/?id=820994401&searchtext=FFAA), [ACE](https://steamcommunity.com/sharedfiles/filedetails/?id=463939057) or, to keep the unique features of AI that would be disabled with ACE medical system: [ACE no medical](https://steamcommunity.com/sharedfiles/filedetails/?id=1316471790).
+- Integrated Mods: [TFAR](https://steamcommunity.com/sharedfiles/filedetails/?id=620019431), [ACRE](https://steamcommunity.com/sharedfiles/filedetails/?id=751965892), [RHS: AFRF, USAF and GREF](https://steamcommunity.com/workshop/filedetails/?id=843770737), [FFAA](https://steamcommunity.com/sharedfiles/filedetails/?id=820994401), [ACE](https://steamcommunity.com/sharedfiles/filedetails/?id=463939057) or, to keep the unique features of AI that would be disabled with ACE medical system: [ACE no medical](https://steamcommunity.com/sharedfiles/filedetails/?id=1316471790).
 None of them mandatory.

 ### How to build from GIT
 - Download ZIP file
 - Extract ZIP
 - Right click on `PrepareMissionsForPacking.ps1` and select 'Open with PowerShell'